Trust4AI/trust4ai/content/event/example/index.md

 ---
-title: Example Demo
+title: Coming soon. # Example Demo

-summary: 'SORT DESCRIPTION'
+# summary:   'SORT DESCRIPTION'
-abstract: 'LONG DESCRIPTION'
+# abstract:  'LONG DESCRIPTION'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.